raymondworkshop/raymondworkshop.github.io/_posts/self/2021-04-21-a-better-me.md

     -   创造力 + 领导力

-        -   invest your creativity, skills and efforts into solving big/hard problems\*\* and you will receive big rewards
+        -   invest your creativity, skills and efforts into solving big hard problems and you will receive big rewards
         -   if the work doesn't require **creativity**, **delegate it, automate it, or leave it**
         -   it's **leveraged versus un-leveraged**
             -   forget rich versus poor, white-collar versus blue